Carrying the Weight: Consent & Sexual Assault Prevention on Campus

 Workshop | Strong Shame: Finding Your Voice

 This workshop is focused on healing and the development of leadership skills for marginalized groups, or people who have experienced trauma.
 Emma creates a space where people can speak openly about the isolating effects of shame, beginning with constructing a working definition for “shame” and identifying how and why it is experienced.
 Emma then moves the conversation towards leadership and activism, and activism’s power to lift people out of isolation.
 The group will also explore and discuss the role and qualities of a leader, and the value of our voices and opinions.
 Participants leave feeling empowered to speak about the things that society has conditioned them to feel ashamed of.

-Engage Emma for an in-depth conversation on the process of interweaving her personal trauma with public work, the unique experience of carrying a mattress in public, and what it means for Sulkowicz's art that she has become an Internet-based media phenomenon.
+Engage Emma for an in-depth conversation on the process of interweaving their personal trauma with public work, the unique experience of carrying a mattress in public, and what it means for Sulkowicz's art that they have become an Internet-based media phenomenon.

 National Organization for Women | Woman of Courage Award

 United States Student Association | National Student Movement Builder of the Year Award